xclarifyio/clarify.github.io/README.md

   * Implement Node for everything
   * Implement C# for everything
   * Rename includes to be easier to predict
+  * Add the bundle callback to the basic search quickstart
+  * Replace the "processed" search results with the raw json
+  * Add keyword processing to that quickstart
 * Formatting
   * Make it so that things outside paragraphs are formatted correctly
   * Remove the paragraphs